 How many medical professionals do you see a year?
 Consider these:

 That is only the beginning of the list.
 Think about how many people work at these places that have a part in your care.
 What happens if one of them makes a mistake?
-If you need a Philadelphia failure to diagnose attorney, you can count on the Weitz Firm to be by your side, working to secure the compensation you deserve.
+If you need a Philadelphia failure to diagnose attorney, you can count on The Weitz Firm, LLC to be by your side, working to secure the compensation you deserve.

 A malpractice services provider reviewed more than 10,000 claims over the study period years.
 36% of the cases involved a death.
 That means that 64% of the cases involved survivors who were left to suffer the consequences of the mistakes.